BIRD SEED MANUFACTURING: Seed and Grains Batch Blending

 MATERIAL TEST REPORTS: Roofing Shingles and Supplies

-A variety of CentriFlow Meters have been used in the production of shingles, in order to measure the various components of the shingles as the shingles are being manufactured.
+A variety of CentriFlow Meters and CentriFeeders have been used in the production of shingles, in order to measure the various components of the shingles as the shingles are being manufactured.
 They have even been installed in locations measuring the load-out as these components are loaded into trucks and rail cars.